The Ramen Girl (2008)

 My eBook, Top Inspiring Women in the Movies features 15 movie heroes who demonstrate how passion is their fuel during difficult times.
 Check it out if you need some inspiration and motivation right now!
 See: more details

-Always be aware of your passions and pleasure activities.
+Always be aware and mindful of your passions and pleasurable activities.
 These are your primary resilience resources for getting unstuck when dealing with unexpected change, crisis or depression.
 The things you love and love to do are vital to your well being and will help you feel good when you need it most.
 Enjoy one of your passions today and feel instantly re-energized!